 On the front we still find the large display, while at the back we can find the Gigabit Lan, the HDMI pair (input and output), the optical port, the A/V out, the RS232 port (designed for smart house control purposes) and the power in.
 The Wireless antennas are on each side.

-The remote is the brand new one we found with the more expensive X20 model.
-It now relies on Bluetooth protocol (it is also IR compatible) connection for its communication with the main unit for hassle free operation.
+The remote is similar to the one we found with the more expensive X20 model.
+It is just not Bluetooth compatible (only IR).
 The backlit option further enhances the overall user experience.
 Although there is a light button, each time you press one, their light turns on for a few seconds or so.
 The button layout is easy to learn and the grip is very comfortable due to its large size.
 Through the pre-installed app you are able to configure specific buttons with certain apps or actions.

 Menus – Settings

 User interface is still the same as the one we found in the latest firmware releases of the X9S/X10 models.
 Tablet-like looking, but with large icons suitable for TV use and aesthetically pleasing design (fonts and background).
-As it usually happens, we get a main page with the main application and setting shortcuts and an applications page (application drawer) for the full list of applications installed.
+As it usually happens, we get a main page with the main application and setting shortcuts and a drawer for the full list of applications installed.
 You can also add shortcuts of your favorite app in main page’s last row.